Norovirus Prevention and Treatment

 Dehydration can escalate quickly, especially in babies.
 You don't need to be scared, but you should be aware!
 Recognizing the early signs of mild dehydration and seeking guidance or providing treatment early on will hopefully prevent an escalation to severe dehydration.
 Always call a doctor if you're unsure.

-The good news is that most children are fine with norovirus or other gastroenteritis illnesses and only suffer from mild dehydration.
-They can be treated at home.
+The good news is that most children do just fine with norovirus or other gastroenteritis illnesses and only suffer from mild dehydration.
+They can be treated safely at home and recover quickly.

 Sometimes, even with caregivers' best efforts, children can't keep down fluids, and moderate-severe dehydration settles in.
 These kids might need to be admitted to the hospital for intravenous fluids and professional medical support.